Close

 Getting there:

-Take the MTR to Tai Po Market stop.
-If it’s a Sunday or public holiday, you can take the 275R bus to the Bride’s Pool stop found at exit A3.
-Any other day, just hop in a taxi, which will take about 25 minutes.
+From Tai Po Market MTR station, take bus route 275R (only runs on Sundays and public holidays) to Bride’s Pool, or hop on a taxi which will take about 25 minutes.
 From there, there are clearly marked paths for the Bride’s Pool Nature Trail.
 Once past the trailhead, go down the stairs and over the bridge where you’ll need to turn left to arrive at the falls.
-Shortly you will see the signpost leading you to Mirror Pool.
-For Bride’s Pool, trace your steps back to the crossroads and walk in the direction heading towards the barbecue site.
-Through the barbecue site and up some stairs, you will find yourself at Bride’s Pool.

 Length: Less than 1km to Bride’s Pool and less than 1km beyond that to Mirror Pool